07/03/2024

 Business

-In an impactful decision for the UK’s holiday home market, the Spring Budget 2024 introduces two changes to property investment tax, affecting both holiday lets and second homes.
+In an impactful decision for the UK’s holiday home market, the Spring Budget 2024 introduces two budget changes to property investment tax, affecting both holiday lets and second homes.
+These include furnished holiday let tax changes and a reduction in capital gains tax.

 Key takeaways